 Professor Abraham Anthony Chen, retired professor of Physics at the University of the West Indies, Jamaica campus, was a team leader on the United Nations Intergovernmental Committee on Climate Change in 2013.
 The Committee was co-winner of the Nobel Prize.
 Professor Chen’s team was responsible for reporting on the effects of climate change on small islands.

-Professor Ruifeng Liang is a native of Shanggang, Fujian province, who was a researcher at Cambridge University before becoming a professor of Materials Sciences at the University of West Virginia.
+Professor Ruifeng Liang is a native of Shanggang, Fujian province; he was a researcher at Cambridge University before becoming a professor of Materials Sciences at the University of West Virginia.
 He researched the energy efficiency of Fujian tulou for a television program commissioned by the History Channel.
 He is currently testing rammed-earth houses in Alaska on a federal government contract.
-As a devoted community worker, he is the founding president of the Shanggang Association of North America.
-He is currently working on the design of a Hakka network to go global on We Chat but which will have regional nodes.
+As a community worker, he is the President of the Shanggang Association of North America.
+In November 2020, he founded the International Institute of Hakka Studies.

 SPEAKERS (TO DATE)